techidaily/site-ai-vdieo-software/source/_posts/2024-approved-how-to-use-compressor-in-final-cut-pro-x.md

  Mar 27, 2024• Proven solutions

-[Format Factory](#tab%5F05)Nowadays, people are tending to sharing images and videos on [Facebook](https://tools.techidaily.com/wondershare/filmora/download/), [Instagram](https://tools.techidaily.com/wondershare/filmora/download/)with putting watermark or logo on it.
+[Format Factory](#tab%5F05) Nowadays, people are tending to sharing images and videos on [Facebook](https://tools.techidaily.com/wondershare/filmora/download/), [Instagram](https://tools.techidaily.com/wondershare/filmora/download/) with putting watermark or logo on it.
 Adding watermark to your video can avoid unauthorized use and copying of it as well as promote your brand and company.
 It can also make the video more personalized and special.

 There is many video editing software available to adding your logo/watermark to videos, but in this article, I will share top 5 free video editing tools for watermarking your videos.
 Read on and learn more about these free watermark software so you can weigh your options on which video watermarking software to use.